Tottenham Hotspur 2-1 Southampton

 No Kane, but Spurs remain able

-Prior to Sunday's match, Spurs had won just three of nine top-flight games without Kane this campaign, during which they had managed just eight goals.
+Prior to Sunday's match, Spurs had won just three of nine top-flight games without Kane this season, during which they had managed just eight goals.

-However, one of those victories was the impressive 2-0 triumph over Manchester City in October, illustrating that there are goals elsewhere in this talented Spurs side - a fact Eriksen and Alli demonstrated on Sunday with their 10th and 17th goals of the campaign respectively.
+However, one of those victories was the impressive 2-0 triumph over Manchester City in October, illustrating there are goals elsewhere in this talented side - a fact Eriksen and Alli demonstrated on Sunday with their 10th and 17th goals of the campaign respectively.

-Eriksen's strike was powerful, low and accurate to find the bottom corner of Fraser Forster's net after he had collected a pass from Mousa Dembele, while Alli's penalty was efficiently dispatched after he had been fouled in the box by Steven Davis.
+Eriksen's strike was powerful, low and accurate to find the bottom corner of Fraser Forster's net, while Alli's penalty was efficiently dispatched after he had been fouled in the box by Steven Davis.

 Spurs boss Mauricio Pochettino had urged summer signing Vincent Janssen to step up in Kane's absence, but opted instead to start Son Heung-min, who scored a hat-trick in last weekend's 6-0 FA Cup win over League One Millwall.